Trump rejects last chance to testify at New York civil trial

 It was not a surprise.
 Trump has not shown up once during the two-week Manhattan trial where writer E. Jean Carroll testified for several days, repeating claims she first made publicly in a 2019 memoir.
 She is seeking compensatory and punitive damages totaling millions of dollars.

-The jury has also watched lengthy excerpts from a videotaped deposition from October in which Trump vehemently denied raping Carroll or ever really knowing her.
+The jury has also watched lengthy excerpts from an October videotaped deposition in which Trump vehemently denied raping Carroll or ever really knowing her.

+Without Trump’s testimony, lawyers were scheduled to make closing arguments Monday, with deliberations likely to begin on Tuesday.

-After prosecutors rested their case Thursday, Tacopina immediately rested the defense case as well without calling any witnesses.
+After prosecutors rested their case Thursday, Trump attorney Joe Tacopina immediately rested the defense case as well without calling any witnesses.
+He did not request additional time for Trump to decide to testify.
+Tacopina declined in an email to comment after the deadline passed Sunday.

-Still, Kaplan said he would give Trump until 5 p.m.
-Sunday to change his mind and request to testify, though the judge did not promise he would grant such a request to reopen the defense case so Trump could take the stand.
+On Thursday, Kaplan had given Trump extra time to change his mind and request to testify, though the judge did not promise he would grant such a request to reopen the defense case so Trump could take the stand.

-As he gave Trump extra time to change his mind, Kaplan noted that he’d heard about news reports in which Trump told reporters while visiting his golf course in Doonbeg, Ireland, that he would “probably attend” the trial.
+At the time, Kaplan noted that he’d heard about news reports Thursday in which Trump told reporters while visiting his golf course in Doonbeg, Ireland, that he would “probably attend” the trial.
 Trump also criticized Kaplan, a Bill Clinton appointee, as an “extremely hostile” and “rough judge” who “doesn’t like me very much.”

-Kaplan had scheduled closing arguments for Monday, with jurors likely to begin deliberations on Tuesday.

-On the witness stand, Carroll testified that Trump raped her in spring 1996 after they met at the entrance of the midtown Manhattan department store Bergdorf Goodman.
+On the witness stand, Carroll, 79, testified that Trump, 76, raped her in spring 1996 after they met at the entrance of the midtown Manhattan department store Bergdorf Goodman.

 She said the encounter began as a fun and flirtatious outing as Trump coaxed her into helping him shop for a gift for another woman.
 She said they ended up in the store’s desolate lingerie section, where they teased each other to try on a see-through bodysuit.